European stocks hit 2-month lows on inflation worries | Business

 European stocks slumped to their lowest in two months on Friday, as warnings from companies and factory activity data highlighted the economic headwinds from supply-chain constraints and elevated prices.

-BMW AG inched up 0.3% after lifting its annual profit margin forecast as higher prices for new and used vehicles outweighed the effect of supply-chain issues.
-Daimler fell 1% even after it said shareholders voted to spin off its trucking unit and publicly list it by the end of 2021.
+BofA Global Research cut its outlook for European stocks, predicting a decline of nearly 10% by year-end given a shift in the macro backdrop towards "anti-goldilocks", where slowing growth is accompanied by higher discount rates.
+BMW AG rose 1.3% after lifting its annual profit margin forecast as higher prices for new and used vehicles outweighed the effect of supply-chain issues.

-French state-owned utility EDF and energy group Engie rose 3.5% and 1.2%, respectively, with traders pointing to relief that electricity tariffs were untouched by the government in its plan to check further price rises.
-Utilities were among the lone gainers, while other defensive sectors including real estate and food & beverages posted small losses.
+French state-owned utility EDF and energy group Engie rose 5.9% and 2.5%, respectively, with traders pointing to relief that electricity tariffs were untouched by the government in its plan to check further price rises.
+France's biggest telecoms group Orange fell 0.8% after it said it would buy insurer Groupama's 21.7% stake in Orange Bank, its online banking unit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)